 From 2001 to 2010, corrupt leaders and their cronies siphoned more than $5.86 trillion from the national economies of developing nations, according to the Global Financial Integrity Project.
 For every $1 that enters Africa in development aid, some $10 leaves the continent in illegal cash transfers.
 This is money that could–and must–be used to build roads, schools, water treatment plants, and hospitals.

 100Reporters is dedicated to forging new frontiers in responsible journalism.
-It joins 100 of the planet’s finest professional reporters with whistle-blowers and citizen watchdogs across the globe, to report on corruption in all its forms.
-The organization, spearheaded by veteran foreign correspondents of top-tier news outlets, aims to raise the caliber, impact and visibility of citizen-driven investigative journalism, as a means of promoting transparency and good government.
+The organization aims to raise the caliber, impact and visibility of citizen-driven investigative journalism, as a means of promoting transparency and good government.

 At a time when dictators regularly employ the latest technology to plunder their nations–wiring ill-gotten gains to offshore accounts, buying lavish properties far from their countrymen’s eyes, using family and friends to skim a percentage off government contracts–we believe that the only effective challenge to that corruption is through a similarly global effort, uniting the observations and experiences of citizens the world over with the most solid journalistic skills.